Skip to content

 undefined

-Elysia disabled body-parser for GET and HEAD message by default, following the specs of HTTP/1.1 RFC2616
+Elysia disables body-parser for GET and HEAD messages by default, following the specs of HTTP/1.1 RFC2616

 If the request method does not include defined semantics for an entity-body, then the message-body SHOULD be ignored when handling the request.

-Most browsers disable the attachment of the body by default for GET and HEAD method.
+Most browsers disable the attachment of the body by default for GET and HEAD methods.

 Specs